yitaozh/yitaozh.github.io/source/_posts/979-Distribute-Coins-in-Binary-Tree.md

         int l = traverse(root->left);
         int r = traverse(root->right);

+        // try to understand this bottom up, so we return the excess
+        // coins back to parent, and rem here is the number of coins
+        // we need to transfer away
         int rem = l + r + root->val - 1;
         ans += abs(rem);
         return rem;